QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Experiments

 \section{Experiments}

 We conduct quantitative experiments on two object detection datasets: COCO~\cite{lin2014microsoft} and VisDrone~\cite{zhu2018visdrone}.
-COCO is the most widely used dataset for general object detection; VisDrone is a dataset specialized to drone-shot image detection, in which small objects dominate the scale distribution, differing significantly from COCO.
-To show the advantage of our \qdet~and also to gain a deeper understanding of our approach, we first conduct several experiments including ablation studies on both datasets.
-Then we compare our approach with other state-of-the-art methods.
+COCO is the most widely used dataset for general object detection; VisDrone is a dataset specialized to drone-shot image detection, in which small objects dominate the scale distribution.